SWi1/NUTR-Manual/README.md

-# SportsNutritionLabManual
+# Sports Nutrition Laboratory Manual
-Repository for data and materials related to the Sports Nutrition Laboratory Manual
+Repository for data and materials related to the Sports Nutrition Laboratory Manual by Mary Miles and Stephanie Wilson.